2 Principles of Data Visualization

 geom_point()

-Now, in Figure 2.7, we see that people in 1952 had a life expectancy of about 28 and that this value rose every year included in the data.
+Now the graph shows that people in 1952 had a life expectancy of about 28 and that this value rose every year in the dataset (see Figure 2.6).

-Figure 2.7: The same chart but with points added
+Figure 2.6: The life expectancy chart with points added

-Let’s say we change our mind and want to make a line chart instead.
-All we have to do is replace geom_point() with geom_line():
+Say you change your mind and want to make a line chart instead.
+All you have to do is replace geom_point() with geom_line() like so:

 ggplot(